A Simple Night Time Routine That Actually Helps You Recover, Rest, and Sleep Better

 The Pajamas

-Honestly the fastest way to signal to your body that the day is done is to change out of your day clothes.
+This is exactly what I’m reaching for before I watch my show.
 I wear either the classic black and white pant set or the nightie version — I’m actually in the nightie as I write this.
-Soft, breathable, and the kind of thing you actually look forward to putting on.
+Soft, breathable, and I still feel “put together” while wearing it.

 Shop on Amazon →